TRANSLATION BUREAU

 For document type select “Национальный паспорт” = National passport

-At the end of this Step, take a tip how to check in with emergency passport and overstayed visa.
+At the end of this step, take a tip on how to check in with an emergency passport and an overstayed visa.

 Take your interpreter, find a hostel/mini-hotel.
-Get to there.
-Discuss with the receptionist a possibility to check in without getting an official document that you are staying with them.
+Once you are there, discuss with the receptionist the possibility of checking in without getting an official document that you are staying with them.

 Congratulations, you have passed through this endeavour and can continue your trip.